xdmnl/api-documentation/source/includes/plugin/_controlling_front.md

 * `subject` (optional) will be used as subject for emails.
 * `body` (optional) is the content of your message.
 If you have any, a signature will be appended.
 * `tags` (optional) will be used to tag the conversation.
 Can be a list of tag aliases or a list of objects with an alias property.
 If omitted, no tags will be applied.
 Tags can be retrieved from fetchAllowedTags.
+* `attachment_uids` (optional) is an array of attachment UIDs to attach to the new draft.
+UIDs can be found in the messages of the current selected conversation (UIDs not found in the conversation will be ignored).
+* `hide_composer` (optional) whether or not to hide the composer for the new draft message (default to `false`).

 ## Compose reply